Kausani: Tourist attractions

 Trisul, Nanda Devi and Himalayan range from Kausani, Uttarakhand.

 Lakshmi Ashram is one kilometre away from the Kausani, and is a center run by Kumauni women and dedicated to social service and the upliftment of women.
 Gandhiji's disciple, Sarla Behn (Kaitherine Heileman) established the ashram in 1946, and spent her life here doing social service and also established Anashakti Ashram.
 Lakshmi ashram is located in a solitary area among dense pine forest.

 Tea gardens (5 km on Bageshwar Road), Baijnath group of temples (16.5 km on Bageshwar Road) and Bageshwar are the places of interest nearby.
-A fabulous collection of high quality woollen shawls, exquisitely designed by the local weavers, can be purchased from Kumaon Shawl Emporium.
+A collection of woollen shawls, exquisitely designed by the local weavers, can be purchased from Kumaon Shawl Emporium.

 Pant Museum is named after the famous Hindi poet, Sumitranandan Pant, who was born in Kausani, the Museum has the articles of his daily use, drafts of his poems, letters, his awards etc. This Museum is at a short distance from the Kausani bus terminal.

 To boost the astrotourism in India, the government is setting up an observatory here under the Vibrant Villages programme.